Hudson River Derby

-The Hudson River Derby, also known as the New York derby, is the name given to the soccer local derby between the two teams based in the New York metropolitan area, New York Red Bulls and New York City FC.
-First played in 2015, the rivalry between the two started almost as soon as the announcement was made of the formation of NYCFC in 2013.
+The Hudson River Derby, originally sometimes known as the New York derby, is the name given to the local derby between the two Major League Soccer (MLS) clubs based in the New York metropolitan area, the New York Red Bulls and New York City FC.
+The derby derives its name from the Hudson River, which passes between the home stadiums of the two clubs.
+First played in 2015, the rivalry between the two started almost as soon as New York City was awarded an expansion club in 2013.
+The derby is primarily contested for bragging rights of the current MLS regular season; although the two clubs occasionally meet in playoffs or other competitions, only regular-season results are counted towards the season trophy.

-Early on in the rivalry's history, the Red Bulls dominated the fixture, winning the first four games in the all-time series including one particular fixture, commonly referred to as 'The Red Wedding', in which the Red Bulls won 7–0.
-Since this game, however, New York City has gained traction in the derby, winning four of the last seven games in the season series (four out of nine in all competitions) and taking points in three straight league games in 2017.
-This derby for the most part is contested for bragging rights of being the best side in the New York metropolitan area during the current MLS regular season.
-The teams do not compete for a trophy like many of the older MLS rivalries, although one is planned for the 2021 season despite a delay due to the COVID-19 pandemic.
-Despite both teams appearing in the MLS Cup Playoffs since 2016, the teams have not yet met in a playoff match.
+On July 12, 2019, three supporters groups—Empire Supporters Club and Viking Army from the Red Bulls, and the Third Rail from NYCFC—announced the formation of the Hudson River Derby Foundation, a non-profit corporation two years in the making, to "grow, manage, and administer the annual Hudson River Derby competition" between the two clubs.
+On September 9, 2023, the Hudson River Derby Foundation unveiled the physical trophy contested by the clubs, a bronze representation of the Statue of Liberty's torch.

-On July 12, 2019, three supporters groups—Empire Supporters Club and Viking Army from the Red Bulls, and The Third Rail from NYCFC—announced the formation of the Hudson River Derby Foundation, a non-profit corporation two years in the making, that will "grow, manage, and administer the annual Hudson River Derby competition" between the two clubs, and will develop a physical trophy to present to the annual winner.
+Speaking about the rivalry between the two clubs, former U.S. men's national team goalkeeper and television commentator Tony Meola was quoted as saying "it isn't fabricated.
+Where sometimes in the past I think ... (the league) had to fabricate some of these rivalries."